lanyiyun/coloryouremotion/README.md

 # Color Your Emotion

-####this is the code written for insight project "Color Your Emotion" available at http://coloryouremotion.com
+####An overview of the code structure proposed for the insight project "Color Your Emotion"
+####More details regarding the project available at http://coloryouremotion.com
 ===========================================================================================================
 ## An Overview of Code Structure
 - The file consists four modules: